Inspiring Tomorrow’s Engineers

 Camp Leadership and Counselors:

-A female student working with a younger girl in a classroom CampBioE is led by a cohort of experienced STEM education professionals as well as several Pitt bioengineering undergraduate students who act as camp counselors for the week.
-For two months prior to camp, Pitt faculty help the counselors design and develop learning modules that engage the campers.
-In addition, the undergraduates participate in further discussion and exploration by sharing their experiences as college students, including the path they took to get where they are today.
+CampBioE 2.0 is led by a cohort of experienced STEM education professionals as well as several Pitt bioengineering undergraduate students who serve as camp counselors for the week.
+For two months prior to camp, Pitt faculty help the counselors design and develop learning modules that engage the scholars.
+In addition, the counselors participate in further discussion and exploration by sharing their experiences as college students, including the path they took to get where they are today.

 Diversity Initiative:

-CampBioE is a champion of diversity in the fields of science, engineering, mathematics, and medicine.
-We are proud that we have been able to achieve approximately equal participation in terms of gender over the years.
+CampBioE 2.0 is a champion of diversity in the fields of science, technology, engineering, mathematics, and medicine (STEM+).
+We are proud that we have achieved approximately equal participation in terms of gender over the years.
 Yet, we still face challenges related to the participation of students from ethnically and socioeconomically diverse backgrounds.
-Please inquire about opportunities for underrepresented/minority (URM) students (defined below) and economically disadvantaged families by contacting campbioe@pitt.edu
+Please inquire about opportunities for underrepresented/minority (URM) students (defined below) and economically disadvantaged families by contacting campbioe@pitt.edu.

 Definitions by the National Science Foundation, National Institutes of Health: The Higher Education Act defines the term “minority” as an American Indian, Alaskan Native, Black (not of Hispanic origin), Hispanic (including persons of Mexican, Puerto Rican, Cuban, and Central or South American origin), Pacific Islander, or other ethnic group underrepresented in science, engineering, mathematics, and medicine.